choishingwan/PRSice/docs/step_by_step.md

 Alternatively, if `--missing CENTER` is set, all PRS calculated will be minused by the MAF of the SNP (therefore, missing samples will have PRS of 0).

+!!! note
+    Missingness imputation is usually based on the target samples.
+If you would like to impute the missingness using the reference sample, you can use `--use-ref-maf` parameter to specify all MAF to be calculated using the reference samples.

 # Empirical P-value calculation
-All approaches to PRS calculation involve parameter optimisation in generating the final prediction model, and are thus vulnerable to overfitting.
+All approaches to PRS calculation involve parameter optimisation and are therefore overfitted.

 There are a few methods to account for the overfitting:

 1. Evaluate performance in an independent validation sample
 2. Cross validation
 3. Calculate an empirical P-value

-In, PRSice-2, we have implemented a permutation analysis to calculate an empirical P-value.
+In, PRSice-2, we have implemented permutation procedure to calculate the empirical P-value.

 ## Permutation Procedure
 To calculate the empirical P-value, PRSice-2 perform the following